Natural Gas: Part of the clean energy solution.

 Selling Biomethane on the Open Market

 When biogas is conditioned into biomethane, it potentially sells at a higher price than natural gas.
-For example, SoCalGas' average gas price was $3.72 per MMBTU in 2009, while biomethane could have been sold for at least $9.00 per MMBTU.
+For example, Southern California Gas Compnay (SoCalGas®) had an average gas price of $3.89 per MMBTU in 2013, while biomethane could have been sold for in the range between $10 to $13 per MMBTU.

 - Visit our Gas Suppliers page